rrmrrm/MaciLaciPikenik/README.md

 # MaciLaciPikenik

-## how to install and run on ubuntu:
+## how download build tools for running qt and testing:
 ```
 sudo apt update
 sudo apt upgrade
 sudo apt install build-essential
+sudo apt install qmake6
 ```

-TODO install qmake if not present.
+## how to install and run on ubuntu:

 go to ... /MaciLaciPikenik/
 ```